mting/personaldescription/README.md

 ## What I have to do
 * Add the HTML and CSS files
 * Add a personal image
+* Add your contact info
-* Add links to your contact and social links
+* Add social links
 * Style it to your pleasing

 Dont forget: